kubevault/kubevault/docs/guides/secret-engines/mongodb/csi-driver.md

 Before you begin:

 - Install KubeVault operator in your cluster from [here](/docs/setup/operator/install.md).
+- Install KubeVault CSI driver in your cluster from [here](/docs/setup/csi-driver/install.md).

 To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.